fasiha/ebisu/README.md

 Often the unit tests fails because the tolerances are a little tight, and the random number generator seed is variable, which leads to errors exceeding thresholds.
 I actually prefer to see these occasional test failures because it gives me confidence that the thresholds are where I want them to be (if I set the thresholds too loose, and I somehow accidentally greatly improved accuracy, I might never know).
 However, I realize it can be annoying for automated tests or continuous integration systems, so I am open to fixing a seed and fixing the error threshold for it.

-One note: the unit tests udpate a global database of `testpoints` being tested, which can be dumped to a JSON file for comparison against other implementations.
+One note: the unit tests update a global database of `testpoints` being tested, which can be dumped to a JSON file for comparison against other implementations.

 ```py
 # export ebisu/tests/test_ebisu.py